lupyuen/pinetime-rust-mynewt/rust/app/src/watchface.md

 ![Discovering Watch Faces at crates.io](https://lupyuen.github.io/images/timesync-crate.jpg)

-# Discover Rust Watch Faces and Publish Your Own
+# Discover Watch Faces and Publish Your Own

 _How can we discover PineTime Watch Faces that others have created?_